-A tilt wheel allows you to adjust the steering wheel.
-You can also raise it to the highest level to give your legs more room when you exit and enter the vehicle.
+A tilt wheel allows you to adjust the steering wheel before you drive.
+You can raise it to the highest level to give your legs more room when you exit and enter the vehicle.

-The lever is located on the left side of the steering column.
+The lever that allows you to tilt the steering wheel is located on the left side of the steering column.

 To tilt the wheel, hold the steering wheel and pull the lever toward you.
-Move the steering wheel to a comfortable level, then release the lever to lock the steering wheel into place.
+Then move the wheel to a comfortable position and release the lever to lock the wheel in place.

-Telescopic Steering Wheel (If Equipped)
+Telescopic Steering Column (If Equipped)